 - Health Services on Campus: You may want to check with the campus Health Services to see if they accept the plan you are considering in case you need to or wish to seek treatment there.

-- Deductibles: The amount you will pay out of pocket for medical costs before the insurance company will begin paying their share of medical bills. (often it is an annual deductible, but some medical services may have a ‘per-visit' or ‘per illness/accident' deductible.
+- Deductibles: The amount you will pay out of pocket for medical costs before the insurance company begins paying their share of medical bills. (often it is an annual deductible, but some medical services may have a ‘per-visit' or ‘per illness/accident' deductible.

-- The Copay for a doctor visit is usually the only amount you pay for that visit (unless extra medical supplies or procedures are done).
+- The Copay for a doctor's visit is usually the only amount you pay for that visit (unless extra medical supplies or procedures are done).